parable-php/event/README.md

 ## Usage

 Events are very simple.
 You add listeners to events (`string` values) and then trigger an update with those events.
-You can pass payloads into the update calls, which will get passed to all relevant listeners.
+You can pass payloads into the `trigger` calls, which will get passed to all relevant listeners.

 ```php
 use \Parable\Event\EventManager;